ibm-cloud-security/appid-serversdk-swift/README.md

 ### Managing User Profiles

-Use the UserProfileManager to store and retrieve attributes of the user as well as to retrieve additional information about the user.
+Using the App ID UserProfileManager, you are able to create, delete, and retrieve user profile attributes as well as get additional info about a user.

 ```swift